franschipits/iWanderSmart/README.md

 # About me
-Hi, I’m Fran!
-And with my background in finance and my passion for photography and traveling, I got inspired to create this application, combining my experiences and passions into a single platform.
+Franciane is a Brazilian living in the US for 6 years.
+In Brazil Fran went to College for Business Management.
+She was a financial analyst where she uses to do bank reconciliations and manage providers accounts.
+Most recently Fran was a freelance photographer, where she had to manage her own small business and client relations.
+She now started a Software Engineering program at Hackbright Academy, where she is learning full stack programming to prepare for a career in Software Engineering.
+She loves learning new things and she looks forward to finding a job as a backend Software Engineer where she can put into practice her programming skills.
+With her background in finance and her passion for photography and traveling, Fran got inspired to create this application, combining her experiences and passions into a single platform.
 ![Contact info image](/static/images/FrancianeSchipits.png)

 # iWanderSmart